 But how is that different from using tools such as Resource Explorer or resources.azure.com ?
 These are great tools.
 You can navigate to the individual resources and find the JSON configuration for that resource.
 Or even enable Read-Write view, and execute REST API operations from there.

-But the Azure Resource Graph Explorer allows us to work with data more efficiently and to create reports and dashboards.
+The Azure Resource Graph Explorer allows you to work with data more efficiently and to create reports and dashboards.
 That helps with having a good understanding of what we currently have running in our Azure subscriptions and for what we are paying.
 It can also be used to track changes in our Azure Resources.
 Azure Resource Graph is much faster and more efficient than PowerShell or Azure CLI, and we don’t have to install or manage any solutions or agents.

 If you’ve used KQL with Azure Log Analytics, you will be familiar with this workflow and the language itself.
 What is different here is the schema is based on virtual tables, and we have to make our queries work with that.